eliasjunior/split-teams-up/README.md

 # Split teams up

-The split teams up its an app to split two teams(football game) and give the players levels to make sure the teams are balanced.
+The split teams up its an app to split two teams(like a football game) and also adding levels to them making sure the teams are balanced.

 ## Usage